UoA-eResearch/vmhandbook/_doc/drive-external_collaborators.md

 Please follow the steps at [this link](https://superuoa.custhelp.com/app/answers/detail/a_id/8183/kw/university%20username%20for%20collaborators) to

-1. enable your external collaborator to register a UoA username
+1. Enable your external collaborator to register a UoA username

-2. authorize the external collaborator to have access to your research drive
+2. Authorize the external collaborator to have access to your research drive

 Then you should open a ticket with Connect IT to request that  Centre of eResearch add the external collaborator to the drive's access group.